RichardCochrane/leaderboard/README.md

 ### Vanilla Mode

 The script can be run in it's regular mode using a variety of commands:
-- `python span_digital.py -h` - will generate the help page
+- `uv run python span_digital.py -h` - will generate the help page
-- `python span_digital.py -s` - will allow you to enter the match scores in via the **interactive** mode, following the format described above, i.e. "<team name> <team score>, <team name> <team score>"
+- `uv run python span_digital.py -s` - will allow you to enter the match scores in via the **interactive** mode, following the format described above, i.e. "<team name> <team score>, <team name> <team score>"
-- `python span_digital.py <file_name>` - will allow you to have the script read the matches from a provided file.
+- `uv run python span_digital.py <file_name>` - will allow you to have the script read the matches from a provided file.
 There are 3 files to play with:
-  - `python span_digital.py sample_input.txt` - a very small list of matches
+  - `uv run python span_digital.py sample_input.txt` - a very small list of matches
-  - `python span_digital.py sample_input_with_errors.txt` - a small list of matches but frought with errors
+  - `uv run python span_digital.py sample_input_with_errors.txt` - a small list of matches but frought with errors
-  - `python span_digital.py sample_input_large.txt` - a larger list of 1000 matches played between English Premiere League teams (with made-up data)
+  - `uv run python span_digital.py sample_input_large.txt` - a larger list of 1000 matches played between English Premiere League teams (with made-up data)

 ### Live Mode